jrockower/mpcs53014/README.md

 # How to Use
 * The user is first asked to think of a film for which they are interested in seeing opening weekend box office information.
-* From `http://mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3049/films-request.html` a user enters the name of a film using the dropdown menu.
+* From [films-request.html](http://mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3049/films-request.html) a user enters the name of a film using the dropdown menu.
 * After submitting, a table is displayed including some basic information about each film for the top 10 in the opening weekend of the film submitted.
 * If the user is interested in looking up another film, they can either go back in their browser or click the "Enter another film" button in the upper-left hand corner of the page.
+* While running the spark job to capture reviews, a user can submit their review of a film from [films-review.html](http://mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3049/films-review.html)

 # Step 1 - Ingest Data
 * [BoxOfficeMojo.py](./BoxOfficeMojo.py)